Sapd/SteamChecksReborn/README.md

 ## Whitelist

-Simply give your players/groups you want to whitelist the permission `steamchecks.skip`.
+Simply give your players/groups you want to whitelist the permission `steamchecks.skip`

 You can also use a group for that:
-`oxide.group add whitelist` -- Add whitelist group `oxide.grant group whitelist steamchecks.skip` -- Add permission to whitelist group `oxide.usergroup add <steamid64> whitelist` -- Add player to whitelist group
+`oxide.group add whitelist` -- Add whitelist group
+`oxide.grant group whitelist steamchecks.skip` -- Add permission to whitelist group
+`oxide.usergroup add <steamid64> whitelist` -- Add player to whitelist group

 ## Behaviour